MeghaGajbhiye/PSFT-Workshop/README.md

 3. User brings their own workstation/laptop to access OCI console, PSFT Cloud Manager and provisioned instances.

-5. User has access to a workstation/laptop with the following installed:
+4. User has access to a workstation/laptop with the following installed:

 	a.
 Git Bash for Windows - https://git-scm.com/download/win

 	b.
+Download Windows Remote Desktop Connection.

+	c.
 A web browser to connect to OCI web console and Cloud Manager PIA – Firefox or Chrome recommended.

-	c.
+	d.
 User must have admin privileges on their laptop to update the etc/hosts file to be able to add URL/IP address for PSFT Cloud Manager.
 Please let the team know if you can't get this access.